whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 #### Game Time

 * Points 345/300

+In this game I built a game that is playable in the browser.
+There is no server-side component for this project.
+I used client-side JavaScript exclusively to complete this project.
+My partner was Zach Routhier and it was interesting working on a project with someone that was auditing the course.

 Notes (My Own): Really really enjoyed this project.
 Opened my eyes on how complex static apps can be.
 This is where I dove deep into